This post contains affiliate links. If you make a purchase through these links, I can earn a commission at no extra cost to you. Thank you!

 Don’t be caught off guard when you look at the bill either.
 Restaurants are allowed to add a VAT (value added tax) and a 10% service charge to your bill, if they prominently display the fee to customers.

 Considering how inexpensive food is in Thailand, this may only amount to a few cents.
-And not all restaurants do this.
-But it’s still something to be aware of.
+Not all restaurants add the tax either.
+When I went to Bangkok, only about half of the places I ate at added the tax on.
+It’s just something to be aware of.

 Leaving 20 Baht (about .55 USD) is appropriate if you want to leave a little “Thank you.”